 Overall, a surgeon’s membership to BAAPS/BAPRAS offers you some assurance that they are a medical professional you can trust.
 Surgeons registered with either or both bodies are professional specialists in plastic surgery.
 This means they can sometimes charge patients for a consultation.
 However, if you choose to book a consultation with a Medbelle surgeon, this fee is waved.

 While you’re already on the right track when you book with Medbelle (we only work with surgeons that are BAAPS/BAPRAS members with at least 10 years of plastic surgery experience and a spotless performance record) it’s always a good idea to do your own independent research into any surgeon you may be considering.

-It’s the opinion of the General Medical Council that patients should always consult first with their GP or another medical consultant.
+It’s the opinion of the General Medical Committee that patients should always consult first with their GP or another medical consultant.
 Consulting your GP and asking their thoughts on the surgery you want as well as the surgeon you’re considering is a great idea.
 After all, your GP has a strong idea of your overall health status and can base their opinions on expert medical knowledge.